From towering peaks to ancient temples and vibrant festivals - discover when and how to visit this mountain kingdom safely

 - Culture: Respect local traditions and customs.
 Dress modestly, especially when visiting religious sites.

-Immerse yourself in the pristine beauty of Nepal’s largest lake.
+Experience the pristine beauty of Nepal's largest lake.

 Discover Dolpa's turquoise jewel in Shey Phoksundo National Park.